Pensacon: Monica Rial controversy

 In the weeks leading up to Pensacon 2019, one of their planned panelists, Monica Rial, became involved with the controversy surrounding the allegations of sexual misconduct by voice actor Vic Mignogna after speaking out against the voice actor.
 As a result, Rial was harassed by some supporters of Vic Mignogna through Twitter, especially after Funimation cut ties with Mignogna in light of the controversy following an internal investigation.
 Pensacon responded to Twitter messages from people claiming that they would attend the convention to "harass and question" Rial by announcing a zero tolerance policy, and threatened people with arrest if they harassed Rial at the convention.
 After threats were directed at Rial – including a bomb threat directed towards the convention – security at the event was increased.
+In 2026, Rial was invited back to the convention as a guest.